When Day Ends and Night Begins

 "I hope you like it here, Bells."
 Charlie's voice cut the silence.

 "Yeah, me too," I said around the bite of food in my mouth.
-I tried to keep the sadness out of my voice as best as I could.
+I tried to keep the sadness out of my tone.

 We were sitting at his small kitchen table, sharing a large pepperoni pizza.
-I was having trouble swallowing my second slice because my nerves were causing my stomach to turn nastily.
+I was having trouble swallowing my second slice.
+Nerves made my stomach turn nastily.

 I had just arrived here in Forks only hours ago.

 Six months ago, my mom remarried a minor league baseball player, Phil Dawyer.
 He traveled a lot, sometimes for weeks at a time.
 I knew it made my mom unhappy to stay home with me while Phil was gone, so I finally decided it was time to pack up my stuff and come spend some quality time with Charlie.
 It was March, and I'd be attending Forks High School right in the middle of the semester.

 At least Charlie was being nice about the whole thing; his sixteen year old daughter coming to stay with him.
 It'd been a couple of years since I'd seen him, but he actually seemed genuinely happy to have me.

 I took a drink from my canned coke and caught Charlie's eye.

 He smiled softly at me and the smile stayed on his lips even after he looked away.